Prophetic Scriptures of Jesus' Suffering and Resurrection

 "Ancient Hebrew poses translation challenges due to its vocabulary, homographs, and lack of vowels, requiring contextual and cultural understanding.
 Cultural differences also impact translation, necessitating awareness of ancient customs and idiomatic expressions."

-And if I may add, according to the working of Jesus Christ, having one's understanding opened to the scriptures (Luk 24:45).
+And if I may add, according to the working of Jesus the Christ, necessitating having one's understanding opened to the Scriptures (Luk 24:45).

 So, with these things in mind, let us have a closer look at Hos 6:1 and Hos 6:2 along with the Strong's Dictionary References.
 We will start with Hos 6:1: